COMEX Silver Inventory (Latest Warehouse Data)

 Silver stored in COMEX-approved warehouses is reported daily and includes both registered and eligible stocks.

 Silver futures represent financial claims on physical metal.
 Each standard COMEX contract represents 5,000 troy ounces.
 Open interest measures total outstanding paper claims, while registered inventory measures deliverable supply.
 Open interest typically exceeds warehouse stocks because most futures contracts settle financially rather than through delivery.
+Physical silver is typically purchased through dealers at a premium which you can compare here.

 The coverage ratio measures what percentage of outstanding paper claims could be satisfied with registered inventory.
 Below 15% is considered stress territory, historically rare and associated with delivery squeezes.